 Sharon Myers

-Sharon graduated from Dutchess BOCES 35 years ago and has been in the Beauty industry as a stylist, colorist and salon owner and continues today as a lifelong learner.
+Sharon graduated from Dutchess BOCES CTI 40 years ago and worked in the Beauty industry as a stylist, colorist and salon owner and continues today as a lifelong learner.
 Sharon has been a Cosmetology teacher at Dutchess BOCES Career and Technical Institute since 2007 and also at Putnam Northern Westchester in 2004.
-She has an A.S. in Business Management from DCC and a B.S. in Vocational Technical Education from SUNY Oswego.
+Since 2022, she has moved into the WBL Coordinator position at Dutchess CTI.
+She has an A.S. in Business Management from DCC and a B.S. in Vocational Technical Education from SUNY Oswego and her WBL Coordinator Certification.
 She continues to work in the industry and is an examiner for NYS Cosmetology Licensing Division.
-She is also a lead advisor in SkillsUSA and uses the Framework to empower her students to become professional, self-motivated leaders and to excel in their futures.
+She is a lead advisor in SkillsUSA at her local BOCES and the VP of DCBFA.
+She uses the Framework to empower her students to become professional, self-motivated leaders and to excel in their futures.

 NYSTTTA Zone Representative Roles and Responsibilities